-Unbounce recently in their latest blog post shared how page load times are going to influence the marketing world in 2019.
-At Apexure, we have been pushing the boundaries of how to improve page speed and decrease page load times.
+Unbounce recently in their latest blog post shared how page load times are going to influence the marketing world in 2020.
+At Apexure, we have been pushing the boundaries of how to increase page speed and decrease page load times.
 In this post, I would like to discuss the various routes we undertook and the results.
 I call them “1-second landing pages.” or “#1sLP”.

 A landing page which takes less than a second to load.
 It does sound very simple from the surface but under the hood, there is some clever stuff set up.